Indiana Chick-Fil-A To Pay Employees For Community Service While Location Is Closed For Remodel

 — Chick-fil-A, Inc. (@ChickfilA) August 24, 2018

-Many agreed this story was a reason why they supposed Chick-fil-A and enjoyed going there for a meal.
+Many agreed this story was a reason why they supported Chick-fil-A and enjoyed going there for a meal.

-When the remodel is complete, the restaurant will feature two drive-thru lanes – like a lot of other fast food joints in the area – that merge into one lane to pay for and receive the food.
+When the remodel is complete, the restaurant will feature two drive-thru lanes – like a lot of other fast food places in the area – that merge into one lane to pay for and receive the food.